SinchanaBPgit/Python-mini-project/5.Hangman/readme.md

 1. Clone or download this repository.
 2. Make sure you have Python installed on your system.
 3. Run main.py using Python to start the game.
-# File Structure
-* main.py: Contains the main code for the Hangman game, including the predefined list of words.
-# Contributing
-Contributions are welcome!
-If you have any suggestions, bug reports, or enhancements, feel free to open an issue or submit a pull request.